The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: ACKNOWLEDGEMENTS

-HCH appreciates the discussions with Chris Hamilton, Nadia Zakamska, Roman Rafikov, Joshua Winn, and Scott Tremaine.
+The author is grateful to the referee for the constructive report.
+HCH appreciates the discussions with Chris Hamilton, Nadia Zakamska, Roman Rafikov, Joshua Winn, Scott Tremaine, Sihao Cheng, and Andrei Tokovinin.
 HCH acknowledges the support of the Infosys Membership at the Institute for Advanced Study.